 Cotton and Push handmake their garments in the UK from organic cotton grown in Kerala, India and close-looped bamboo, i.e. no chemicals escape the process.
 They even go so far as to use 100% GOTS Certified organic cotton wadding, or batting for their lining.

-Finisterre is a UK-based company offering merino wool and organic cotton underwear.
+Finisterre is offers merino wool and organic cotton underwear.
 The wool is sourced from a small UK farmer and is processed in England and Scotland.

-UK based AmaElla makes knickers and non-wired bras from GOTS certified organic cotton and elastane in Portugal.
+AmaElla make knickers and non-wired bras from GOTS certified organic cotton and elastane in Portugal.
 All fabric, elastics and trimmings are OEKO-TEX certified.

 Floripawear make underwear in small batches in their London studio from compostable Lenzig Modal fabric made in the UK from Beechwood pulp from sustainable forests in central Europe.

-Luva Huva make ethical lingerie and loungewear in the UK from remnants, vintage and end-of-line fabrics and trims, including Bamboo, Hemp, Organic Cotton, Soy, Tencel.
+Luva Huva make ethical lingerie and loungewear in the UK from deadstock, vintage and end-of-line fabrics and trims, including Bamboo, Hemp, Organic Cotton, Soy, Tencel.

 Kerala Crafts is a Bath based charity in October 2010 making fairtrade knickers from cotton, organic cotton and bamboo.
 All profits from Kerala Crafts sales are ploughed back to India to help provide financial support for the charities in India that support women.

-Lara Intimates is a London based design studio and workshop founded in 2016 with a keen interest in sustainable fashion.
-They work with a UK supplier that buys surplus luxury lingerie fabrics from around the world and brings them back to a warehouse in England and elastics, strapping, underbands and bindings are made and dyed by a responsible British manufacturer.
+Lara Intimates is a London based design studio that makes underwear from deadstock luxury lingerie fabrics.
+All their elastics, strapping, under bands and bindings are made and dyed by a British manufacturer.
 They aim to cut patterns so as to minimise waste fabric and anything that is wasted, is saved to be shredded and used as stuffing in a new garment.
 Because the company founders couldn’t find a sustainable lingerie factory and so every Lara garment is made in-house, in their Soho studio, London.

 Based in London Ayten Gasson makes her lingerie in the UK using UK made lace.
 She also makes a few pieces of swimwear.